VerifiedarXiv:2210.0274726 min

 N = 6

 Euler-integrating the field with N steps.
 The straight OT field lands its particles on the data with few steps.
 Toggle to the curved diffusion field and the same N cuts corners and strands particles, so you need many more steps for the same quality.
+At N = 1 even the OT field fails: at t = 0 every mode pulls equally, so a single Euler step dumps every particle on the mixture mean.
+Straight conditional paths make the marginal field cheap to integrate, not one-step.

 The headline is that a loss this plain is competitive with, and often better than, the carefully-engineered diffusion training it replaces, on the same architecture.
 The authors take one U-Net and train it three ways: standard score matching with a diffusion path, Flow Matching with that same diffusion path, and Flow Matching with the optimal-transport path.
 On CIFAR-10 and ImageNet at 32, 64, and 128 the OT version wins across the board.

-The limits are honest.
+The limits are clear.
 The conditional flow being optimal transport does not make the learned marginal flow optimal transport, so the trajectories are simpler but not perfectly straight, and very few sampling steps still cost you some quality.
 The Gaussian-path family, broad as it is, is still a family; richer paths (non-isotropic, non-Gaussian, on curved spaces) are left as future work the framework invites.
 None of that has slowed it down.
 Flow Matching took the most elegant generative model nobody could train and made it the easiest one to train, by noticing you never needed the hard target in the first place.
 You just needed to show the network one arrow at a time.

 Provenance Verified against primary literature